zabitaguliyeva/holbertonschool-simple_shell/README.md

   - `int main(int argc, char *argv[])`
   - `int main(int argc, char *argv[], char *envp[])`

+# Custom Shell Project

+## Header
+main.h - Where prototypes and global variables are stored.

+## Functions
+### `_getline`
+Function that gets the command line from the prompt.

+### `splitter`
+The line_div function takes a command string, tokenizes it based on spaces, tabs, and newlines, storing the resulting parsed arguments in an array, limiting it to 63 elements and terminating the array with NULL..

+### `execute`
+The execute function forks a child process, parses the command string, executes the command with appropriate handling for built-in commands, absolute paths, and those within the system's path, and returns the exit status of the executed command or -1 for errors..

 ### Execution and Control

 - **Program Execution via execve:**